marcopeg/gitpod-hasura-demo/README.md

 [![Open in GitPod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/marcopeg/gitpod-hasura-demo)

-And watch this gif-video to figure out what to expect (roughly):
+And while you wait for the system to initialize, watch this gif-video to figure out what to expect (roughly):

 ![GitPod Hasura Demo](./gitpod-hasura-demo.gif)